SharbaniChakraborty/Employee_Management_System/README.md

 # Employee_Management_System
 The Employee Management System effectively combines MySQL, Firebase, and Streamlit to create an integrated solution for managing employee-related data and tasks.
-The project successfully achieves its goals of providing efficient data handling, real-time updates, and user-friendly interfaces for administrators.
+The project (made as part of an online course that I did) successfully achieves its goals of providing efficient data handling, real-time updates, and user-friendly interfaces for administrators.

 # Why is it even needed in the first place?
 1. Efficient Data Management